zerogtiger/dotfiles/README.md

 # dotfiles
- Dotfiles for programs on main Mac OS / Raspberry Pi OS
+Dotfiles for programs on main Mac OS and sidecar Raspberry Pi OS.